MewsSystems/gitbook-connector-api/operations/exports.md

 #### Export status

-* `Pending` - export was created and didn't start yet.
+* `Pending` - export created but hasn't started yet.
 * `Processing` - export process has started.
 * `Success` - export has been successfully finished and [Exported files](#exported-file) are available for download.
 * `Expired` - export has expired and exported files are no longer available.